Ryan McVay/Photodisc/Getty Images

 Remove the laces and wash them separately from your shoes in the washer and dryer.
 Throw them into a pillowcase and tie the case shut before washing to keep them together and tangle-free.

 Fill a sink with lukewarm water, adding half a tablespoon of detergent to the running water to create suds.
 Dip a toothbrush into the soapy water and use it to scrub any heavily stained areas.
 Also, scrub dirt off of the soles.

 Place the shoes into the washer set on warm water and a gentle, low-agitation cycle.
-Pour 1 cup of white vinegar into the washer during the rinse cycle to help detergent residue that can lead to yellowing and to brighten whites.
+Pour 1/2 cup of white vinegar into the washer during the rinse cycle.
+It will make whites even brighter and eliminate any lingering odors.

 - Presoak shoes in white vinegar before washing to help remove odors.

 - For heavy yellowed stains, make a paste of warm water and baking soda, then rub it into stained areas and allow it to dry.
 Wash as usual, remembering to add vinegar to the rinse, and repeat as needed.
 Baking soda is an effective stain fighter and deodorizer that is gentle to use.

 - Always wash shoes alone or with one or two other pairs of white shoes.
 Don't overfill your washer with shoes or wash them with colorful garments or shoes that can bleed dye onto white canvas.